teohxuen/website/content/report/final_report.md

 The integration of SoC tracking, protection features and remote status monitoring redefines the PMB from being a passive Power Monitoring Board to a Power Management Board.
 Furthermore, the addition of a BTB to the BCB provides an integrated system to monitor and alert operators of potential faults within the AUV's battery system.

 Designed with backward and forward compatibility in mind, the new system is built to support current and future AUV platforms.
-This implementation enhance safety, usability and reliability, putting the team in a This changes being done while keeping in mind of backwards and forwards compatibility, positions the team for continued success at RoboSub.
+These changes, made with backward and forward compatibility in mind, enhance safety, usability, and reliability, positions the team for continued success at RoboSub.

 ---

 ## 11. Impact and Future Work

-Due to limited availability of serviceable battery hulls and competing  priorities during pool test, the new battery system has not been tested in-water with the AUV.
+Due to limited availability of serviceable battery hulls and competing  priorities during pool tests, the new battery system has not been tested in-water with the AUV.
 Hence, testing with the AUV should be done to fully validate the entire system under actual operating conditions.

 The BQ40Z50 supports communication of target charging voltage and  current via SMBus.
 This opens the opportunity to develop a custom charger that interfaces directly with the battery pack, enabling smart charge regulation.
-The BTP can be integrated with the custom charger to report the charging status.
+The BTB can be integrated with the custom charger to report the charging status.

 One usability issue identified relates to connector reuse.
 In an effort to minimise modifications to the existing battery hull, identical connectors were used for both battery balance lines and microcontroller programming pins.
 This design choice introduces the risk of incorrect connections during assembly, which could damage the microcontroller.
 While backward compatibility was prioritised, minor modifications should still be made when necessary to prevent user error and enhance system robustness.